chrisruffalo/ee-config/README.md

 About a year ago I was working on a project where I had to deploy 10 instances of an application each with a slightly different configuration.
 This became massively irratating in light of the fact that there was no possibility for automated deployment and everything had to be done by hand.
 Each application had to be deployed as an exploded WAR and each configuration file had to be edited.
 This drove me *nuts*.

 When version 2.0 of the application came along we were very excited to move to EE6 and we had a bit of a revalation.
 We can **inject** configuration elements.
 We can leverage the container to provide us with paths to the application.
-We can do a lot of groundwork to make it easier for developers to create "no-worry" configuration situations.
+We can do a lot of groundwork to make it easier for developers to create "no-worry" configuration situations... but we had to design our own way.
+EE-Config is an outgrowth of the lessons learned on that project.

 ## Requirements